squidfunk/mkdocs-material/docs/plugins/social.md

 ### Caching

-The plugin implements an [intelligent caching] mechanism, ensuring that social cards are only re-generated when their contents change or they're not already contained in the cache.
-If any of the variables used in a layout changes, the plugin detects it and re-generates the social card.
+The plugin implements an [intelligent caching] mechanism, ensuring that social cards are only regenerated when their contents change or they're not already contained in the cache.
+If any of the variables used in a layout changes, the plugin detects it and regenerates the social card.

 The following settings are available for caching: